remocons/otpus/README.md

 // use case 2. shareDataBuffer is true. let encShare = xotp( data ,otpKey, 0 , true)
-// encShare & data is referece same arrayBuffer.
+// encShare & data is reference of same arrayBuffer.

 // when shareOption is true.
 // no return value needed. ( same below.)